It’s summer – the ideal time to decorate the garden. And what could be a more beautiful way of decorating it than with colorful garden flags?

 The most common type of material used in garden flags is nylon.
 It’s lightweight, easy to work with, and quite durable.

-Other popular materials include polyester, cotton, burlap, and rayon — these fabrics tend to be softer than nylon but not as durable or as strong as nylon.
+Other popular materials for garden flags military include polyester, cotton, burlap, and rayon — these fabrics tend to be softer than nylon but not as durable or as strong as nylon.

 Recently, canvas has popped into the market as the sought-after fabric.
 It combines all essential factors for an excellent outdoor flag since it’s heavy-duty, water-resistant, fade-resistant, and a true color-vibrancy booster.